Pool Size and Depth Guide: Best Options for Every Backyard

 If you're watching your budget, a phased approach can be wise.
 Add core features now and plan for future upgrades.
 We help clients prioritize based on lifestyle needs and available budget.

-In 2025, newly enacted tariffs on imported pool equipment, valves, and some chemicals began affecting project costs across Southern California.
-Since many pool components are sourced internationally, these added fees are passed on to the supply chain.
+In 2025, newly enacted tariffs on imported pool equipment, or components like valves and some chemicals, began affecting project costs across Southern California.
+Since many pool components are sourced internationally, these added fees are passed on to the supply chain, and the final price of goods builders must pay at the store.

 For example, a variable-speed pool pump that cost $2,000 last year may now be priced 10–15% higher.
 Automation panels, filter systems, and certain specialty valves are seeing similar markups.

-In addition to labor, freight, and seasonal fluctuations, tariffs, and trade restrictions play a significant role in the price of construction materials.
+The swimming pool industry is not exempt.
+In addition to labor, freight, and seasonal fluctuations, tariffs and trade restrictions play a significant role in the price of construction materials.
 For example, products such as steel rebar, PVC piping, and LED lighting often face tariffs ranging between 10% and 25%, depending on the country of origin and the current U.S. trade policies.
-Electrical wiring, breakers, concrete and glass tile—mainly when imported from China or other low-cost producers—may also carry duties or be subject to anti-dumping measures.
+Electrical wiring, breakers, concrete, and glass tile—mainly when imported from China or other low-cost producers—may also carry duties or be subject to anti-dumping measures.
 These import costs are typically passed along to the end customer, so it’s worth asking your supplier where the materials are sourced and whether tariff-related markups apply.

 Whether you're building new or renovating, it's more important than ever to revisit your budget with current pricing in mind.
 At J Designs Pool & Spa, we stay ahead of market changes and work closely with suppliers to keep you informed and help offset price shifts where possible.